microsoft/playwright/docs/troubleshooting.md

 ### Chrome headless doesn't launch on Linux/WSL

 Make sure all the necessary dependencies are installed.
 You can run `ldd chrome | grep not` on a Linux machine to check which dependencies are missing.
+For dependencies on Ubuntu, please refer to [Dockerfile](https://github.com/microsoft/playwright/blob/master/docs/docker/Dockerfile.bionic) which is used to run our tests.

-The common ones are provided below.
+The common ones for Debian and CentOS are provided below.

 <details>
 <summary>Debian (e.g. Ubuntu) Dependencies</summary>